Transformed Linear Prediction for Extremes: Uncertainty quantification for prediction error

 In the non-extreme setting, linear prediction minimizes MSPE.
-Additionally, as MSPE corresponds to the conditional variance under a Gaussian assumption, it is used to generate Gaussian-based prediction intervals.
-Our transformed linear prediction has an analogous quantity
+As MSPE corresponds to the conditional variance under a Gaussian assumption, it is used to construct prediction intervals.
+Similarly, our transformed-linear predictor minimizes

-Importantly, $K$ can be calculated directly from the (estimated) TPDM.
-Unlike MSPE, $K$ is not understood via expectation, but instead via tail probabilities as

-The quantity $K$ is meaningful to minimize, but seems not very useful for constructing prediction intervals.
-To illustrate, we simulate $n = 20,000$ four dimensional vectors $\bm X$ and obtain $\hat X_4$ predicted on $(X_1, X_2, X_3)^T$. $\bm X$ is generated from a $4 \times 10$ matrix $A$ applied to a vector $\bm Z$ comprised of 10 independent $RV_+(2)$ random variables; the elements of $A$ are drawn from a uniform(0,5) distribution.
-Using the known TPDM to obtain $K = 0.224$ and known tail behavior of the $Z_j$'s, we calculate $P \left( D \leq 2.99 \right) \approx 0.95$ where $D = \max ( (X_{p+1} \ominus \hat X_{p+1}), (\hat X_{p+1} \ominus X_{p+1}) )$.
-We observe 0.952 of the simulated $D$ values are in fact below this bound.
-However, Figure \ref{fig:mspe} shows that knowledge of $K$ is not useful for constructing prediction intervals.
-Unlike the Gaussian case where the variance of the conditional distribution does not depend on the predicted value $\hat X_{p+1}$, in the polar geometry of regular variation, the magnitude of the error is related to the size of the predicted value.
-In the next sections we use the polar geometry of regular variation to construct meaningful prediction intervals when $\hat X_{p+1}$ is large.
+where $\Gamma_{ij}$ for $i,j=1,2$ as in \eqref{eq:GammaMatrices}.
+Unlike MSPE, $\Gamma_{2|1}$ is not understood via expectation, but instead as the scale of $ \max \cbr{( X_{p+1} \ominus \hX_{p+1}), (\hX_{p+1} \ominus X_{p+1})}. $ Despite its similarity to MSPE, $\Gamma_{2|1}$ may not be suitable for constructing prediction intervals.
+Unlike the Gaussian case, where the conditional variance does not depend on the predicted value $\hX_{p+1}$, the error magnitude in the polar geometry of regular variation is conditional on the size of the predicted value $\hX_{p+1}$.
+A visual illustration of this is provided in Section 2.1 of the supplement.
+To address this, we first characterize the tail dependence between $\hX_{p+1}$ and $X_{p+1}$ and then use the polar geometry of regular variation to construct prediction intervals when $\hX_{p+1} = x$ is large in Section~\ref{sec:condtlInterval}.